EvernodeXRPL/evernode-sdk/hotpocket/reference-contract-protocol.md

 In this way, when reading user inputs from the user input file descriptor (`user_in_fd` in stdin arguments), you have to use the message offset and length to separate each message.

 ### Send outputs
 For the [user output](concepts.md#user-outputs) file descriptors, the smart contract receives a map of users with their file descriptors.
 The contract outputs are passed via each user's output file descriptor from the smart contract.
-You can observe the locality of the file descriptor in the above described format.
+The positioning of the output file descriptors inside the `users` object can be observed in the previous section which is about  `reading users' inputs`.

 When sending messages to the users, the HotPocket smart contract should serialize the message accordingly based on the type of the message and the protocol that is used (BSON or JSON).
 This serialized message is written into the user output file descriptor as an array of two buffers.
 The first element of the buffer array contains the byte length of the serialized content (message length is in [Big Endian format](https://www.ibm.com/docs/en/epfz/5.3?topic=control-bigendian-littleendian-attributes)).
 The other element will be the serialized content.